Fujifilm X100F vs Nikon D3300

 It is notable that the X100F offers wifi support, while the D3300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the X100F and the D3300 have been discontinued, but can regularly be found used on eBay.
+The D3300 was replaced by the Nikon D3400, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X100F better than the Nikon D3300 or vice versa?
 The listing below highlights the relative strengths of the two models.